ucsb-cs8/w20/_lectures/lect19.md

     - `while` loop
         - `range()`
     - `for` loop
-        - Anything you can do with a while loop you can do with a for loop!
+        - Anything you can do with a while loop you can do with a for loop (without infinite loops)!
 6. Recursion
     - Call our function within its definition
 7. Dictionaries
     - Will definitely be on the final!!
 8. File I/O
     - Reading in our data to store complex data types
+    - Writing out files into a file

 Consider making a similar concept map while studying!

 # Practice Algorithm

-This won't be on the exam, but it's still good to know...
+Exceptions won't be on the exam, but it's still good to know for your future projects.

 We can use `try` to tell python that a line of code *may* cause an error.
-This prevents your code from crashing.
+This prevents your code from crashing, giving you a way to gracefully handle the exception.

 For example,
 ```python